coughingmouse/mau5su5-Romanization/README.md

 | w | o | oe | oa | oi | oai | | | on | oan | ong | oang |
 | y | ü | üe | | | | | | ün | üan | üng | |

-* Tones can be marked by 1 for in-ping/, 2 for iang/ping/, 3 for sjangv, and 5 for qü\. ⟨x⟩ is added after toneless (cing-) syllable.
+* Tones can be marked by ⟨1⟩ for in-ping/, ⟨2⟩ for iang/ping/, ⟨3⟩ for sjangv, and ⟨5⟩ for qü\. ⟨x⟩ is added after toneless (cing-) syllable, also markable with ⟨0⟩.

 Other phonemes are deriven from Pinyin but there are these following exceptions: